-12.1 The basic week of service for each employee shall be not more than forty (40) hours.
+- 12.1 The basic week of service for each employee shall be not more than forty (40) hours.
 Generally, the workweek is Monday through Friday, eight a.m. to five p.m.
 Alternative work scheduling is available at the discretion of the Fire Chief, providing that sufficient staff is available to ensure delivery of services.
-Alternative work scheduling may be discontinued for any individual employee, providing a 30 day written notice to the employee, and including reasons for the discontinuation.
-A 4-10 alternative work schedule will be available to all employees in the bargaining unit.
+Alternative work scheduling may be discontinued for any individual employee, providing 30-day written notice to the employee, and including reasons for the discontinuation.
+A 4-10 alternative work schedule will be available to all employees in the bargaining unit. - 12.2 Employees shall have a minimum of eight (8) consecutive hour non-compensated break in a 24-hour period, unless otherwise authorized in advance by the Fire Marshal.

-- 12.2 Employees shall have a minimum of eight (8) consecutive hour non-compensated break in a 24-hour period, unless otherwise authorized in advance by the Fire Marshal. - 12.3 An employee authorized to flex their schedule and who performs duties assigned by the employer between 1700 and 0600 hours, will be compensated at one and one-half times the employee's regular rate of pay, provided such overtime compensation is reimbursed to the City by outside entities.
+12.3 An employee authorized to flex their schedule and who performs duties assigned by the employer between 1700 and 0600 hours, will be compensated at one and one-half times the employee's regular rate of pay, provided such overtime compensation is reimbursed to the City by outside entities.
 In addition, any duties assigned by the Employer and performed on a Saturday or Sunday will be compensated at one and one-half times the employee's regular rate of pay, provided such overtime compensation is reimbursed to the City by outside entities.
 If the employee does not flex their schedule and/or the City is not reimbursed by an outside entity the overtime provision as provided in Article 13.1 shall apply.
-Effective date is the first full month following the last party to sign this agreement.